tnebooks/12th-physics/content.en/electrostatics/_index.md

 ![Two conductors are connected through conducting wire  ](1.60.png "")

-If a charge _Q_ is introduced into any one of the spheres, this charge _Q_ is redistributed into both the spheres such that the electrostatic potential is same in both the spheres.
+If a charge q _ is introduced into any one of the spheres, this charge q _ is redistributed into both the spheres such that the electrostatic potential is same in both the spheres.
 They are now uniformly charged and attain electrostatic equilibrium.
 Let _q1_ be the charge residing on the surface of sphere A and _q2_ is the charge residing on the surface of sphere B such that _Q = q1 + q2_.
 The charges are distributed only on the surface and there is no net charge inside the conductor.

 The electrostatic potential at the surface of the sphere A is given by